afrancocedeno/typescript/README.md

-# typescript-from_zero_to_hero
+# typescript from zero to hero

-Why is typescript the best language oyu can learn
+Why is typescript the best language you can learn

 ```bash
 $ tsc --init